redricasa/psychic-game/README.md

 - declare a variable and initialize Loss to 0 to start with
 - use a do/while loop to keep increasing the [loss] counter by one while it's less than or equal to [<=] 10

-- do the same getelementbyid for both wins/loss divs
+- do the same getelementbyid to display the increase on the screen for both wins/loss divs

+* use CSS to style the page(After the game is operational)